June 26. Kazinform's timeline of major events

 1996 - The Kazakh News Service of the Iranian Radio officially begins operating in Tehran.

-2011 - The Avenue of Journalists built in the park near the Palace of Peace and Reconciliation at the intersection of Nazhimedinov and Syganak streets is unveiled in the Kazakh capital.
+2011 - The capital of Kazakhstan hosts the opening of the Avenue of Journalists built in the park near the Palace of Peace and Reconciliation at the intersection of Nazhimedinov and Syganak streets.

 2013 - Over 500 delegates from 44 countries gather at the First Forum of Turkic Diaspora Organizations hosted in Baku, Azerbaijan.

-2015 - American actor Steven Seagal launches the First International Martial Arts Festival in the run-up to the celebrations of the Capital Day in Nur-Sultan (formerly – Astana).
+2015 - American actor Steven Seagal launches the 1st International Martial Arts Festival in the run-up to the celebrations of the Capital Day in the Kazakh capital.

 2017 - The Embassy of the Republic of Kazakhstan in the Republic of Korea receives an award for the active involvement in preserving peace on Earth.